 STEP 7 – WHEN THE LAST DEBT IS PAID OFF, CONGRATULATIONS!
 YOU’RE OFFICIALLY DEBT-FREE!

 Think carefully before buying anything on credit.
-Is it really essential?
+Is it essential?
 For example, replacing worn tyres on your primary method of transport is critical, whereas going on a luxury cruise may not be.
-Think of your future self when you work years on end, with nothing to show for it other than paying off the debt you made for something silly that you just “wanted”.
+Think of your future self when you work years on end, with nothing to show for it other than paying off the debt you made for something silly you just “wanted”.

 Congratulations!
 Now that you’ve followed these seven steps to get out of debt fast on a tight budget, you are one step closer to greater financial freedom.